trallard/airflow-tutorial/source/setup.rst

 --------

 If you are using Anaconda first you will need to make a directory for the tutorial, for example ``mkdir airflow-tutorial``.
-Once created make sure to change into it using ``ch airflow-tutorial``.
+Once created make sure to change into it using ``cd airflow-tutorial``.

 Next, make a copy of this `environment.yaml <https://raw.githubusercontent.com/trallard/airflow-tutorial/master/environment.yaml>`_ and install the